-COVID-19, or coronavirus, could have a material effect on our results of operations, but at this time a clear determination cannot be made.
+COVID-19, or coronavirus, could have a material effect on our results of operations.

 In December 2019, a novel coronavirus commonly referred to as "COVID-19" surfaced in Wuhan, China.
-The outbreak has since spread globally, and efforts to contain the spread of this coronavirus have intensified.
+The outbreak has since spread to other countries, including the United States, and efforts to contain the spread of this coronavirus have intensified.
 The outbreak and any preventative or protective actions that governments, other third parties or we may take in respect of the coronavirus may result in a period of business disruption and reduced operations.
-The extent to which the coronavirus impacts the Company's results will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity of the coronavirus and the actions to contain the coronavirus or treat its impact, among others.
+The extent to which the coronavirus impacts the Company's results will depend on future developments, all of which are difficult to predict, including the continuation or worsening of the COVID-19 pandemic, and travel and other restrictions; new information which may emerge concerning the severity or resurgence of the COVID-19 pandemic; the availability, distribution, use of and efficacy of vaccines and treatments; changes to general, domestic, and foreign economic conditions, including access to liquidity and capital as a result of COVID-19; and any future resurgence of COVID-19.
 Possible effects on our business and operations include:

-- disruptions to business operations resulting from travel restrictions or new automobiles which could reduce demand for insurance; - increased claims related to general liability, workers compensation, event cancellation coverage, business interruption and other insurance, and litigation relating thereto; and - disruption of the financial markets resulting in reductions in the value of our investment portfolio.
+- disruptions to business operations resulting from working from home or from closures of our corporate or sales offices and the offices of our agents and brokers and quarantines of employees, customers, agents, brokers and suppliers in areas affected by the outbreak; - disruptions to business operations resulting from travel restrictions and reduced consumer spending on new homes or new automobiles which could reduce demand for insurance; - increased claims related to general liability, workers comp, event cancellation coverage, business interruption and other insurance, and litigation relating thereto; and - disruption of the financial markets resulting in reductions in the value of our investment portfolio.